-- 7 SEC.
+- (b) An institution exempt from all or part of this chapter pursuant to subdivision (i) or (j) of Section 94874 or Section 94874.1 that was approved to operate by the bureau before the effective date of this section shall be deemed to have been approved pursuant to this section. - SEC.
+2. Section 100010 of the Education Code is amended to read: - 100010.
+Two billion twelve million thirty-five thousand dollars (\$2,012,035,000) of the proceeds of bonds issued and sold pursuant to this chapter shall be deposited in the State School Building Lease-Purchase Fund. - SEC.
+3. Section 100115 of the Education Code is amended to read: - 100115.
+Nine hundred seventy-five million dollars (\$975,000,000) of the proceeds of bonds issued and sold pursuant to this chapter shall be deposited in the 1996 Higher Education Capital Outlay Bond Fund, which is hereby created. - SEC.
 4. Section 8169.6 of the Government Code is repealed. - SEC.
-6. 8

-- 9 SEC.
-5. Section 8250.1 is added to the Government Code, to 10 read: - 11 8250.1.
-The Women and Girls Fund is hereby created as a fund 12 in the State Treasury to carry out this chapter in support of the 13 commission upon appropriation by the Legislature in the annual Budget Act.
-Subject to the approval of the Department of Finance, 14 15 all moneys collected or received by the commission from gifts, 16 bequests, or donations shall be deposited in the State Treasury to 17 the credit of the Women and Girls Fund, in accordance with the 18 terms of the gift or donation from which the moneys are derived 19 and in accordance with Sections 8647, 11005, 11005.1, and 16302 20 of the Government Code.
-Upon the approval and the establishment 21 of the Women and Girls Fund, any funds deposited and remaining 22 in the Commission on the Status of Women and Girls Fund special 23 deposit fund for the purposes of supporting the activities of the to the Women and Girls Fund.
+5. Section 8250.1 is added to the Government Code, to read: - 8250.1.
+The Women and Girls Fund is hereby created as a fund in the State Treasury to carry out this chapter in support of the commission upon appropriation by the Legislature in the annual Budget Act.
+Subject to the approval of the Department of Finance, all moneys collected or received by the commission from gifts, bequests, or donations shall be deposited in the State Treasury to the credit of the Women and Girls Fund, in accordance with the terms of the gift or donation from which the moneys are derived and in accordance with Sections 8647, 11005, 11005.1, and 16302 of the Government Code.
+Upon the approval and the establishment of the Women and Girls Fund, any funds deposited and remaining in the Commission on the Status of Women and Girls Fund special deposit fund for the purposes of supporting the activities of the Commission on the Status of Women and Girls shall be transferred to the Women and Girls Fund.